The International Exhibitions of the Triennale di Milano

 15th Triennale di Milano 1968.
 The role of creativity in the mass society, Saul Bass and Herb Rosenthal.

-In 1979, the 16th “International Exhibition of Modern Decorative Arts, Industrial Arts and Architecture” introduced for the first time subjects like fashion and audiovisual design.
+In 1979, the 16th “International Exhibition of Modern Decorative Arts, Industrial Arts and Architecture” introduced subjects like fashion and audiovisual design.

 From that edition, the event spanned three full years (thus remaining open through 1982), and the Triennale was transformed into a permanent center for the promotion of design.
 Therefore, on that occasion, the Triennale offered a large program of exhibitions and events, divided into three series and covering seven thematic areas entitled Knowing the City, Architectural Design, Arrangement of Design, Fashion Sense, Audiovisual Space, Drawing Gallery, and The Drawings Register.